Mjz86/String/README.md

 - why you might choose ownerized:

       * mutable api :

       we have a string,  therfore we own and can modify it.

-      * we wont ever trash any chaches: we might need a bigger and fragmented memory, but we never trashed the cache of the other core.
+     * we wont ever trash any chaches:

+      we might need a bigger and fragmented memory, but we never trashed the cache of the other core.

-      * more inlining in trivial cases: no code for reference counting makes inlining easier.
+     * more inlining in trivial cases:

+      no code for reference counting makes inlining easier.

-     * i work on numa(multi-die, non uniform memory architecture)  systems : if this is your point , i would consider watching the "Unlocking Modern CPU Power - Next-Gen C++ Optimization Techniques - Fedor G Pikus - C++Now 2024 ", and also , see if you can use only a single die , usually a single die is good enough,  and also , if not , you can always use `always_ownerize ` on runtime.
+    * i work on numa(multi-die, non uniform memory architecture)  systems :

+       if this is your point , i would consider watching the "Unlocking Modern CPU Power - Next-Gen C++ Optimization Techniques - Fedor G Pikus - C++Now 2024 ", and also , see if you can use only a single die , usually a single die is good enough,  and also , if not , you can always use `always_ownerize ` on runtime. also see if the threashold can be adjusted to  your personal needs.

 # future versions: